hackle/blogger/src/raw/test-complex-keep-rest-simple.md

 }
 ```

-It doesn't get any easier - just only a matter of giving input and expecting output!
-I describe this type of unit tests as **data-driven**.
+It doesn't get any easier - only a matter of giving input and expecting output!
+I consider this type of unit tests **data-driven**.
 Such is the beauty of static methods aka pure functions.

 Same goes for the other two classes.